 The Top 25 Tracks of the Year

 From post-breakup anthems to the return of the club banger, and viral TikTok hits.
-These are the tracks that resonated in 2021
+These are the tracks that resonated in 2021, or see our top albums of 2021 here.

 Joy Orbison ft.
 Léa Sen